dhoer/chef-windows_screenresolution/README.md

 [travis]: https://travis-ci.org/dhoer/chef-windows_screenresolution
 [github]: https://github.com/dhoer/chef-windows_screenresolution/issues

-Sets headless screen resolution on Windows by creating a new user called `rdp_local` that RDP's into the specified user account at specified screen resolution (default is 1920x1080).
-It also configure Windows auto-logon to login as `rdp_local` on reboot.
+Sets headless screen resolution on Windows.
+It does this by creating a new user called `rdp_local` that has a startup script to RDP into the specified user account at specified screen resolution (default is 1920x1080).
+A firewall rule is created to open RDP port 3389.
+Finally, Windows auto-logon is configured to login as `rdp_local` on reboot.

 Note that auto-logon requires a username and password and that the password is stored unencrypted under windows registry `HKLM\SOFTWARE\Microsoft\Windows NT\CurrentVersion\Winlogon`.